Steps to Grid Tie Solar

 - Want solar panels on your roof?
 Will your roof last another 15 years or does it need to be replaced in the next few years?

-- Do you owe enough federal taxes to take a tax credit over the next few years?
+- Do you owe enough federal taxes to take a 30% federal tax credit over the next few years?
 (Consult your tax advisor.)

 - How much electricity do you use per year in kilowatt hours.
 This information is available from your utility bills or by calling your electricity provider.